Table of Contents

 Gender does not affect telomere shortening in a significant manner.

 Dyskeratosis congenita is a genetic disease characterized by progeroid features, such as untimely graying of hair, susceptibility to infections and insidious bone marrow failure.
 It is marked by an escalated vulnerability to develop cancers.
-The root cause of this dreadful illness can be traced to a deficiency of telomerase RNA gene.
+The root cause of this dreadful illness can be traced to a deficiency of the telomerase RNA gene.

 Telomere attrition is a cause of cellular damage, also known as a primary hallmark of aging.
 Mitochondrial dysfunction is a response to damage, also known as the antagonistic hallmark of aging.
 Hallmarks of aging can be summarized as follows: